Commercial and Medicaid plans

 Colonoscopy with anesthesia: Not covered as preventive if you bill only the 0370 revenue code.

-2018 dates of service: Report code 00812 with revenue code 0370 to make sure the claim processes as preventive.
+2018 dates of service (and after): Report code 00812 with revenue code 0370 to make sure the claim processes as preventive.
 The PT or 33 modifier is no longer needed when a screening colonoscopy becomes diagnostic.

 Female sterilization: If sterilization is the only reason for the encounter, report CPT code 00581 or 00952 for anesthesia.